junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 "Okay?"
 Dean doesn't follow.

-"He's the second most important man in the kingdom," Cas pauses, waiting for him to catch up, "then why is him tasked to greeting and seating guests?
+"He's the second most important man in the kingdom," Cas pauses, waiting for him to catch up, "then why is he tasked with greeting and seating guests?
 Something any servant could do?
 Instead of standing beside the Pharaoh, offering counsel?
 And where is Mentuhotep IV?
 The feast is about to begin, he should be here socializing with all the guests now, as the Middle Egyptian etiquette requires.
 I'm worried some other divine power is at play, disturbing the history."

 Dean rubs his head tiredly.
 "They must have some reason -- I mean, normal, natural reasons.
 We are just here for the pie, remember?
 Can't we just have a fancy Egyptian dinner and *THE best pie* you promised, and get out without, I don't know, getting into some Egyptian trouble?
-Last I remember, we didn't get into too good terms with Egyptian dudes like Osiris or Anubis, still not interested in running into their four-thousand-year younger versions if we start poking."
+Last I remember, we didn't get on too good terms with Egyptian dudes like Osiris or Anubis, still not interested in running into their four-thousand-year younger versions if we start poking."

-Cas hums noncommittally, but his attention shifts back to the dinning table as Dean suggested, studying the roasted swine head studiously as if it can offer him some clue to the puzzle.
+Cas hums noncommittally, but his attention shifts back to the dining table as Dean suggested, studying the roasted swine head studiously as if it can offer him some clue to the puzzle.

 Dean can tell from his face the thoughts still lingering in his head.
 He sighs quietly, then offers, "Alright, how about this?
 If, *after* the dinner, something is still seriously off, and we know somehow that's our kind of business, *then* we take a look and stick our noses in?
 Only *after*!
 Got it?"
 He leans over, emphasizing the word, giving Cas a pointed look.

-Cas casts him a quick glance, nodding appreciatedly.
+Cas casts him a quick glance, nodding in appreciation.
 "Yes.
 Sorry, I got distracted."
 He manages a tight smile.

 Dean waves it off.

 For the next half hour or so, Dean busies himself by rummaging through Cas's encyclopedic knowledge of ancient Egypt -- mostly on the historical anecdote part, shooting questions of all sorts, many of them involving the guests in the room.
 It is fun, Dean thinks, laughing and sipping the wine in front of him absentmindedly.

 Dean meets Cas's eyes when he's laughing to tears hearing a story about how the famous Queen of Egypt, Cleopatra, is totally different from what the human history tends to portray, and notices the cringed lines at the corner of the angel's eyes has smoothed, and that Cas is looking at him just as intensely, carrying a small, soft smile of his own.
 Dean's heart skips a beat.
-He has to take another gulp on the wine, which nearly drained half the glass.
+He has to take another gulp of the wine, which nearly drained half the glass.

 Cas knows all the royals' names in the hall and pretty much all the answers to his random questions, except for the ones he mentioned *The English Patient* and *Night at the Museum* -- for which it's Dean's turn to tell his impression on this land.

 He doesn't miss the chance to talk about mummies and all the movies about pyramids, either.
-It's not his fault that the most known facts about Egypt seems always around mummy mysteries, which constitutes pretty much all his limited knowledge about Egypt, and therefore makes Cas's stories a hundred times more interesting than he knows possible.
+It's not his fault that the most well-known facts about Egypt seem always to center around mummy mysteries, which constitutes pretty much all his limited knowledge about Egypt, and therefore makes Cas's stories a hundred times more interesting than he knows possible.

 Even the mummy stories Cas tells him sound so much more fun than the lore he learned about, from the way Cas describes -- the spices they'd use, the rituals and procedures of preparing, the fabrics they wrap them with, the meanings of the carvings near their tombs, the jewelries they're buried with -- actually, mummies are the best part of the story.
 Apparently, they're not always living dead monsters, at least not all of them.

 Dean is fascinated, not realizing he's probably been staring at Cas for way too long, leaning in closely to hear every syllable of his words and every little sound of his laughter unconsciously.
 Dean shifts his eyes hurriedly as soon as he realizes how close they are sitting next to each other, their knees brushing against each other.
-He wonders why the room temperature increases so much when he's busy catching all the movements on Cas's lips, flipping and fluttering as all the fun facts and knowledge and stories dancing out.
+He wonders why the room temperature increases so much when he's busy catching all the movements on Cas's lips, flipping and fluttering as all the fun facts and knowledge and stories dance out.
 Cas really knows everything about everything, because he's an angel, for God's sake -- something Dean keeps forgetting but always gets reminded in the most bewildering moments.
-And right now, the said angel is sitting next to him, talking to him over a table of feast, and smiling at him with those dopey eyes, like he's the only man existing in the universe right now, the only one mattered.
+And right now, the said angel is sitting next to him, talking to him over a table of feast, and smiling at him with those dopey eyes, like he's the only man existing in the universe right now, the only one matters.

 Dean doesn't know what to do with that look in his eyes and the fluttering heart in his chest.
-His mind has flew away, snapping to that night in the dungeon without his permission.
+His mind has flown away, snapping to that night in the dungeon without his permission.
 The look on Cas's face now mirrors the one then.
-It's always the same look, dedicated, fixated on Dean, eying him in a way that always seems staring directly into his soul.
+It's always the same look, dedicated, fixated on Dean, eying him in a way that always seems to stare directly into his soul.
 Cas has never looked at him in any different way, probably since the moment they met in that barn all those years ago.
-The end of the world was merely months ago, fresh in the memory, so is all the desperate pain when he thought he lost him forever again.
+The end of the world was merely months ago, fresh in the memory, so is all the desperate pain when he thought he had lost him forever again.
 And they still haven't really talked about it.

 Dean swallows hard, draining the wine, dragging his mind back before the lump in his throat chokes him.

 The hall falls into solemn silence just as Dean's about to ask when the feast will start -- and more importantly, when the pie is gonna come.
 Two men move slowly into the hall from the far deep end, the end that has all the lights yet also the most shadows.
-All the guests stand up when they emerge into the view, Dean and Cas do the same.
+All the guests stand up when they emerge into view, Dean and Cas do the same.
 Bright light from the ceiling pour on them as they arrive, dazzling like jewels.
 Dean has to squint in the strong light, briefly blinded.
 Beside him, he hears Cas inhale harshly.

-The Pharaoh is cloaked in layers under layers of fabric, the colors of sun and desert draping him in the undoubtfully the most expensive material in the country.
-His hands are concealed beneath the long heavy sleeves, his feet move sluggishly under long skirt of the gowns and robes.
-The crest is inlayed with jewels on every inch of the material, standing twice as tall as his head, burdening his neck.
-Thick black lines paint on his face like a mask.
+The Pharaoh is cloaked in layers under layers of fabric, the colors of sun and desert draping him in undoubtedly the most expensive material in the country.
+His hands are concealed beneath the long heavy sleeves, his feet move sluggishly under the long skirts of the gowns and robes.
+The crest is inlaid with jewels on every inch of the material, standing twice as tall as his head, burdening his neck.
+Thick black lines paint his face like a mask.
 The man looks no older than his age, Dean thinks, but those eyes are hazy and worn as if he's already eighty and near blind.
-He reminds him of King Théoden from *Lord of the Rings* during the mind-control time.
+He reminds him of King Théoden from *The Lord of the Rings* during that mind-control time.

 "Guess we know why it took so long now," Dean whispers.
 "Man's busy in the dressing room."